cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Manufacturer: Atlas Dynamics

-Description: The Zephyr LBC-308 is a cutting-edge long-barreled coil gun, revered for its precision and range in zero-gravity environments.
+Description: The Zephyr LBC-308 is a cutting-edge long barrelled coil gun, revered for its precision and range in zero-gravity environments.
 Utilizing electromagnetic coils to accelerate projectiles to extreme velocities, the Zephyr offers unparalleled penetration capabilities.